High order linearly implicit methods for semilinear evolution PDEs: Introduction

-Some of these methods are fully implicit ({\it e.g.} Crank--Nicolson), some are fully explicit ({\it e.g.} a Lawson method based on an explicit Runge--Kutta method), and some are linearly implicit ({\it e.g.} relaxation scheme of \cite{Besse2004} for the NLS equation and the linearly implicit methods proposed and analysed in \cite{LO95,Akrivis04} for parabolic equations).
-In some sense, the methods proposed and analysed in this paper appear as generalizations of the relaxation method of \cite{Besse2004}.
+Some of these methods are fully implicit ({\it e.g.} Crank--Nicolson), some are fully explicit ({\it e.g.} a Lawson method based on an explicit Runge--Kutta method), and some are linearly implicit ({\it e.g.} for the NLS equation, the relaxation scheme of \cite{Besse2004}; for nonlinear parabolic equations, the linearly implicit Rosenbrock methods and $W$-methods analysed in \cite{LO95}, the linearly implicit multistep methods analysed in \cite{Akrivis04}, the IMEX schemes analysed in \cite{Calvo2001}).
+In some sense, the methods proposed and analysed in this paper appear as generalizations of the relaxation method of \cite{Besse2004}, and form a new class (introduced in \cite{DL2020}) of linearly implicit methods, different from the ones listed above.
 Indeed, they are linearly implicit : at the cost of introducing extra variables, they require only the solution of one linear system per time step so that they do not require CFL conditions to ensure stability that usually appear in explicit methods.
 Of course, the solution of one high dimensional linear system per time step has a computational cost, when compared to other high order methods.
 For the solution of such a system, one may rely on very efficient techniques, either direct (LU factorization, Choleski factorization, etc) or iterative (Jacobi method, Gauss--Seidel method, conjugate gradient, Krylov subspace method, etc \cite{Saad03}), depending on the structure of the problem at hand.
 Depending on the problem, linearly implicit methods can outperform high order methods from the litterature.
 In particular, the linearly implicit methods below can be competitive when the spectrum of the linear operator $L$ is unknown (only the localization of the spectrum in the complex plane matters, in some sense), while exponential methods may be faster for problems where that spectrum is known.
 An example can be found in Section 3.2.2 of \cite{DL2020} for an NLS equation on a domain where the spectrum of the Laplace operator is not known and a linearly implicit method of order $2$ belonging to the class studied below outperforms the Strang splitting method.

 Other authors have considered adding extra variables for the time integration of evolution problems.
 For example, \cite{ShenXu18,ChengShen18} introduced scalar auxiliary variable methods (SAV) and multiple scalar auxiliary variable methods (MSAV).
 These methodes were introduced to produce unconditionnaly stable schemes for dissipative problems with gradient flow structure.
 The auxiliary variables in this context are used to ensure discrete energy decay.
 The order of the methods (1 or 2 in the references above) was not the main issue.
 In contrast, the linearly implicit methods analysed in this paper achieve arbitratily high order in time.